karl-zylinski/odin-c-bindgen/README.md

 # odin-c-bindgen: Generate Odin bindings for C libraries

 This program generates Odin bindings for C libraries.
-It makes it easier to quickly use C libraries when programming in Odin.
+It makes it possible to quickly get up and running with C libraries when programming in Odin.

 ## Requirements
 - Odin